beancount/docs/docs/calculating_portolio_returns.md

 ### After-Tax Value<a id="after-tax-value"></a>

-At the moment I export all my holdings to a Google Sheets doc using the [<span class="underline">export script</span>](https://github.com/beancount/beancount/blob/master/beancount/projects/export.py), and from that, break it down between long-term and short-term positions vs. pre-tax, after-tax, Roth, and taxable buckets.
+At the moment I export all my holdings to a Google Sheets doc using the [<u>export script</u>](https://github.com/beancount/beancount/blob/master/beancount/projects/export.py), and from that, break it down between long-term and short-term positions vs. pre-tax, after-tax, Roth, and taxable buckets.
 From those 8 aggregates, I remove estimated taxes and report a single "estimated after-tax net worth" and corresponding tax liability.
 This is a rough estimate.

 The returns report is however much more detailed, and I could simulate tax payments not only on liquidation, but also at the end of each year (from dividends and sales).
 I have all the lot dates on each position held so I can automatically figure out short-term vs. long-term lots.